-In addition to the emission limits, the PSD permit required quarterly and semi-annual NO_x and CO monitoring for the compressor engines; however, as of August 25, 2010, all of the compressor engines had been decommissioned and permanently removed from the facility.
+In addition to the emission limits, the PSD permit requires quarterly and semi-annual NO_x and CO monitoring for the controlled and uncontrolled engines, respectively.
+However, these engines have been permanently removed from the facility.

 New Source Performance Standards (NSPS)